-This vibrant, delicious Vegan Mango Mousse with Sweet Potato has no added sugar or gelatine, is very low in fat, yet has a velvety smooth, rich and creamy texture.
+This vibrant, delicious vegan sweet potato mousse with mango has no added sugar or gelatine, is very low in fat, yet has a velvety smooth, rich and creamy texture.
 It is packed full of goodness and contains a secret ingredient that adds a special little twist to this simple dessert!

-When you think about it sweet potato tastes pretty sweet and has a soft creamy texture, when cooked, which actually makes it a great dessert ingredient.
+It tastes pretty sweet and has a soft creamy texture, when cooked, which works in all sorts of ‘sweet’ recipes.
 So if you want to make a healthy dessert, sweet potato is simply ideal!

 And if you are wondering whether you can taste the sweet potato in this recipe the answer is NO!
-I’ve added it for extra sweetness, bulk, texture and goodness and the mango completely overpowers it taste wise.
-And that’s exactly how it should be!
+I’ve added it for extra sweetness, bulk, texture and goodness so the predominant flavour is mango.

 You can bake the sweet potato ahead and, once cooled completely, refrigerate it until you are ready to use it.
 Helps to keep this recipe super quick!

-If you are looking for more sweet potato desserts you might like this easy chocolate mousse with quinoa and sweet potato.
+If you are looking for more sweet potato desserts you might also like this easy chocolate mousse with quinoa and sweet potato.
+Try also these healthy, fudgy sweet potato chocolate brownies with pecans.

 Check out also this vegan sweet potato smoothie with mango, which is a delicious healthy breakfast recipe.